 As with athletic performance training, when it comes to the pursuit of “fitness”, balance is ever the key.
 Strength can stave off decrepitude, but conditioning can fight chronic disease, while mobility can prevent injury.
 All fields of fitness play a part of the full equation and nothing exists as “most important” to a healthy lifestyle.
 Thus, we want to train it all.

 We want to provide everyone, regardless of personal goals, with various approaches to holistic, but purposeful training.
+This can often be achieved in the form of more advanced physical education.

 Step 4: Train for Life (All Ages)